Aswinsaipalakonda/global-pathways-site/README.md

 ---

-For any queries or support, contact [Right Overseas Solutions](mailto:info@rightoverseas.com).
+For any queries or support, contact aswinsaipalakonda@gmail.com